Proven ways to kill Japanese Knotweed

 My way is to use Glyphosate weed killer.

-This is the most effective way to kill and get rid of Japanese Knotweed I know and it is the method I use.
+This is the most effective way to kill and get rid of Japanese Knotweed and it is the method I use.
 It will require repeated doses to completely get rid of it and may take a few seasons.
 (The alternative is a complete excavation of the soil discussed below).

 I apply it directly to the plant by painting it onto the leaves and the cut end of the stem.
 The glyphosate is taken in by the plant to the roots (rhizomes) and kills the whole plant and root (rhizomes).